 Understanding Standards-Based Lesson Planning

-Workshop description: Developing a logical sequence of engaging lessons is the key to realizing the objectives of thematic unit plans that facilitate learner success and growth in proficiency.
+Webinar description: Developing a logical sequence of engaging lessons is the key to realizing the objectives of thematic unit plans that facilitate learner success and growth in proficiency.
 In this session, participants will explore ways to envision, design and implement a variety of lesson plan types.
 Each integrates the standards in natural and meaningful ways that will engage learners and promote proficiency development.